Flood Advisory Issued for Big Island

-The National Weather Service has issued a Flood Advisory for the island of Hawaii until 4:45 p.m.
+- The National Weather Service has issued a Flood Advisory for the Island of Hawai‘i until 6:45 p.m.

-At 1:41 p.m., radar indicated heavy rain over the western slopes of the Big Island.
-Rain was falling at a rate of 1 inch an hour, with some isolated amounts briefly near 2 inches per hour.

-Locations in the advisory include but are not limited to Kailua-Kona, Na‘alehu, Honaunau, Kamuela, Kahaluu-Keauhou, Kealakekua, Kawa Flats, Pohakuloa Camp, Captain Cook, Pu‘uanahulu, Kainaliu and Waikoloa Village.
+- On Tuesday, Oct.
+9, 2018 at 3:45 p.m., radar showed heavy showers over the Kona slopes producing rain rates of one to two inches per hour.
+Additional heavy rainfall is expected through the afternoon.Locations in the advisory include but are not limited to Kailua-Kona, Kealakekua, Honalo, Captain Cook, Pu‘uanahulu, Kalaoa, Hōnaunau, Hawaiian Ocean View, Kahaluu-Keauhou, Kainaliu and Hōlualoa.

 PRECAUTIONARY/PREPAREDNESS ACTIONS